acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 Our basketball detector uses gradient-based uncertainty to identify when the uncertainty is coming from feature extraction vs. bounding box regression, helping diagnose detection failures.

+**Why this matters for basketball detection**: Gradient-based uncertainty helps identify which parts of the network are uncertain about a particular detection.
+This information can guide focused improvements to the model architecture and helps diagnose why certain basketball detection scenarios are challenging.

 ### 15.12 Multi-Source Uncertainty Fusion

 Different uncertainty estimation methods capture different aspects of uncertainty.
 Combining them provides more comprehensive uncertainty estimation.